kgcflutter/mindchain_wallet/README.md

 # mindchain_wallet

-this is a crypto mindchain wallet
+this is a crypto mind chain wallet

 ## Getting Started